 Medicare Advantage combines all of your coverage (Part A, Part B, prescription drugs, dental, vision, hearing, fitness) into one convenient plan.

 If Medicare Advantage is not right for you, you can choose a Medicare Supplement plan instead.
 Medicare Supplements do not usually provide dental, vision, hearing, or fitness benefits but will help you pay deductibles, coinsurance, and copayments.

 If you have a Medicare Advantage or Medicare Supplement plan, you’ll need to look for your plan’s specific provider network (doctors, clinics, pharmacies, etc.).
 You can usually find this on the carrier (insurance company) website.
-If you’re unsure, your agent or benefits advisor can answer those questions for you.
+If you’re unsure, your licensed agent can answer those questions for you.

 Alternatively, you can use an online search tool like “Zocdoc.”
 You’ll select the plan you have, your city or zip code, and the reason you need a doctor, and the site will populate doctors in your area who accept your plan.

 Aging and Disability Resource Centers (ADRCs) in Alabama are places where seniors, family members, caregivers, and healthcare professionals can find Alabama resources for the elderly and disabled.
 You can contact your local ADRC at 1-800-243-5463.

 Some of the programs included in ADRCs are:

 Alabama Cares Program: If you are a caregiver who assists with transportation, medicating, running errands, feeding and bathing, etc., the Alabama Cares program can provide assistance for decision-making and problem-solving when it comes to your client’s health concerns.
 They also provide assistance for adult day care, homemaker services, personal care, and other services that you may need help with.
 The program sometimes helps with some minor home modifications and assistive technology, meal delivery, emergency response systems, and transportation.